ierdss/base-column-width/README.md

 ## Functions

--   **Edit individual column sizes**: Edit all the column sizes one by one of the selected base file and selected view.
+-   **Edit individual sizes**: Edit all the column sizes one by one of the selected base file and selected view.
 -   **Distribute evenly to window size**: Takes the window size and divides it to the number of present columns.
 -   **Distribute evenly by custom size**: Takes a size to assign to all the columns.

 ## Examples

-### Edit column Sizes
+### Edit individual sizes

 ![2025-09-0808-37-14-ezgif com-optimize](https://github.com/user-attachments/assets/4acf6e0d-4fe8-48eb-86b3-0c0847049390)